ajoslin103/indoorjs/README.md

 It is responsible for creating and managing the [Fabric.js](https://fabricjs.com/) canvas element

-It maintains a GridControl object with which it controls the grid's appearance

-It listens to Fabric.js canvas events, in particular the pan, zoom, and resize events, and updates the GridControl object based on those events.
+It listens to Fabric.js canvas events, in particular the pan, zoom, and resize events, and updates the Grid object based on those events.

-It listens to Fabric.js canvas events, in particular the 'before:render' event, and calls the Grid's 'drawWithControl' method with the GridControl object.
+It listens to Fabric.js canvas events, in particular the 'before:render' event, and calls the Grid's 'render' method with the .

 It exposes the GridControl object to the Application, which can use it to control the grid's appearance and behavior.

-### The GridControl

-The GridControl is a class that describes the grid's visibility and appearance.
-It is always supplied when a Grid is to be drawn.
-It is used to control where and how the grid is drawn on the Map.

 ### The Grid